Azure/batch-shipyard/docs/30-batch-shipyard-autoscale.md

 node over the other when making a decision on how many of each node to allocate.
 By default, allocation is equal-weighted but can be selected to favor either `dedicated` or `low_priority`.
 This applies to all scenarios.
+* `rebalance_preemption_percentage` will rebalance the compute nodes to bias for dedicated nodes when the pre-empted node count reaches the indicated threshold percentage of the total current dedicated and low priority nodes.
+This applies only to `active_tasks` and `pending_tasks` scenarios.

 An example autoscale specification in the pool configuration may be:
 ```json